 Chilean Mining Law & Pathway Forward

 - Only mining exploitation concessions initiated before 1979 are authorized for the exploitation of lithium.
-The Cocina, San Fransisco, Salamina,
+The Cocina, San Francisco, Salamina,

-and Despreciada mining concessions fall under this category (referred herein as “old code” tenements / claims) and will be the focus of
+and Despreciada mining concessions fall under this category (also referred to as “old code” tenements / claims)

 - The Chilean government acknowledges that it is time to redefine the strategic categorization of lithium and new government has lithium as a